jihodavidjun/circuit-solver-cli/README.md

 # circuit-solver-cli
-CS50P Final Project — Circuit Solver CLI.
-Parse series/parallel netlists, compute total resistance or impedance Z(f), and optionally plot Bode magnitude/phase.
+CS50P Final Project — Circuit Solver.
+Parse a simple text netlist describing resistors in series/parallel and compute the total resistance using Python functions and recursion.